Cart (empty) 0

 The flour mites

-(identity, feeding mode, reproduction, ...)
+(identity, feeding habits, reproduction, etc.)

-Fight against the flour mite
+Combat the flour mite

-Who's the flour mite ?
+Who is the flour mite ?

-Size: 0.5 mm to 1 mm
+Size : 0.5 mm to 1 mm

-Period: All year
+Period : All year round

 What you need to know about the flour mite

-Ciron de la farine - acarus siro
+Flour mite - acarus siro

-According to the literature, A.Siro can be confused with a. farris or a. immobilis. these three species being morphologically very close. if we want to be purist the a. siro is a species of acarian since it has some particular distinct characteristics.
-Last detail, the larva has 6 legs like the insect and the adult 8 like the acarian!
+According to the literature, A. Siro can be confused with A. Farris or A. immobilis.
+These three species are morphologically very similar.
+If we want to be purists, A. Siro is a species of mite because it has a few distinct characteristics.
+One last detail : the larva has 6 legs like the insect and the adult has 8 like the mite!

 Storage mites can contaminate processed foods.

-Attention to storage mites: risk of allergies
+Beware of storage mites : risk of allergies

-On allergic reactions, many studies have been conducted and it has been found that siro acrous can cause occupational allergy symptoms in farmers and bakers, but also in non-agricultural populations. no part of the globe is safe from this type of acarian.
-We find the same observation in denmark, in Poland, in cuba, in España, in Chile, in Bavaria...(see study conducted on this site)
+With regard to allergic reactions, numerous studies have been carried out and it has been found that Acarus siro can cause symptoms of occupational allergy in farmers and bakers, but also in non-agricultural populations.
+No region of the world is immune to this type of mite.
+The same is true of Denmark, Poland, Cuba, Spain, Chile, Bavaria, etc. (see study on this site).

-How to eliminate these storage mites ?
+How can these storage mites be eliminated ?

-1- storage of accessible foodstuffs,
+- storage of accessible foodstuffs

 2 - temperature between 25 and 30°C,